websight-io/docs/docs/docs/quick-start/index.md

 ### 2. Select space for the demo site

 We use _Spaces_ to organise content.
-Please open the space for the demo site _Luna_.
+Please open the space for the demo site _Luna - custom code_.

 ![Spaces](./quick-start-spaces.png)